seedstack/website/content/docs/business/manual/repositories.md

 ## Well-known interface

 A repository implements a well-known interface that provides methods for adding, removing and querying objects.
+In the business framework this is the {{< java "org.seedstack.business.domain.Repository" >}} interface.

 ## Domain-specific methods